1987 Italian referendums: Location for nuclear plants

-This referendum asked to abolish the power of the State to oblige the local administrations to accept new nuclear plants in their territory.
+This referendum asked to abolish the power of the state to oblige the local administrations to accept new nuclear plants in their territory.
 Italian voters had to say yes if they wanted to support local administrations, or no if they wanted to maintain statal supremacy about this theme.
-The referendum had a turnout of 65.1%.
+The question had a turnout of 65.1% and a high invalid/blank vote count.

 Rewards for nuclear plants

 This referendum asked to abolish rewards for local administrations which accepted nuclear, and coal, plants in their territory.
 Italian voters had to say yes if they wanted to eliminate these payments, or no if they wanted to maintain them.
-The referendum had a turnout of 65.1%.
+The question had a turnout of 65.1% and a high invalid/blank vote count.

 ENEL nuclear plants abroad

 This referendum asked to abolish the authorization for ENEL to build nuclear power plants outside Italy.
 Italian voters had to say yes if they wanted to forbid any worldwide nuclear engagement of Italy, or no if they wanted to continue an Italian nuclear research abroad.
-The referendum had a turnout of 65.1%.
+The question had a turnout of 65.1% and a high invalid/blank vote count.